The Ultimate Sales Email Customer Experience

-It’s exactly like you are sending a personal letter to your best friend or your long-forgotten relative back in Spain.
+It’s exactly like you are sending a personal letter to your best friend or your long-forgotten relative back home.

 How you ask?

-Here are the top 12 ways to render a good experience to your customers over email.
+Here are the ten ways to render a good experience to your customers – over email.

 Don’t distract while he is reading.
 Many a marketer will end up giving him distinct CTAs to different pages, products or services.
 A big mistake!
 You should keep it to one or two CTAs without any further distraction.